jankal13/jankal13.github.io/RESUME.md

 London, United Kingdom | Hybrid
 *October 2019 - May 2023*

-+ Academic research in security and privacy of P2P systems resulting in 8 peer-reviewed publications.
++ Conducted academic research in security and privacy of P2P systems, resulting in 8 peer-reviewed publications, contributing to the advancement of cybersecurity knowledge.
-+ Analyzing data, formulated theses and proofing them by conducting various experiments.
++ Analyzed data, formulated theses, and conducted various experiments, enhancing the understanding of security protocols and privacy measures.
-+ Worked on self-managed projects for the doctoral thesis (PhD thesis).
++ Managed self-directed projects for the doctoral thesis (PhD), demonstrating strong project management and independent research skills.

 #### Research Assistant, Royal Holloway University of London
 London, United Kingdom | Hybrid
 *October 2019 - July 2020*

-+ Lecturing and managing of students for 3 different classes including information security, network security and smart cards.
++ Lectured and managed students for 3 classes, including information security, network security, and smart cards, enhancing their understanding of cybersecurity principles.
-+ Implemented automated data processing pipeline, increasing data accuracy by 25% and reducing processing time by 50%.
++ Implemented an automated data processing pipeline, increasing data accuracy by 25% and reducing processing time by 50%, showcasing technical proficiency.
-+ Assisting with administrative tasks and supervision of 250+ students.
++ Supervised and assisted with administrative tasks for over 250 students, demonstrating strong organizational and leadership skills.

 #### IT Consultant, K13 Solutions (Self-Employed)
 Heidelberg, Germany | Remote
 *May 2015 - June 2020*

-+ Conducted over 50 security audits (penetration tests) to ensure 100% compliance with ISO 27001 and EBA standards.
++ Conducted over 50 security audits (penetration tests), ensuring 100% compliance with ISO 27001 and EBA standards.
-+ Led 4 medium-scale development projects for secure web and mobile applications.
++ Led 4 development projects for secure web and mobile applications, enhancing security measures and reducing vulnerabilities.
-+ Utilized various programming languages including TypeScript, C#, Kotlin, and Swift.
++ Managed and improved server infrastructure for various clients, utilizing programming languages including TypeScript, C#, Kotlin, and Swift.
-+ Management and improvement of the server infrastructure of differnt clients.